LeonardoGonzalez96/Spotify_Playlist_Generator/README.md

 2. Replace the 'CLIENT_ID', 'CLIENT_SECRET', and 'redirect_uri' in the code with your Spotify API credentials
 3. Install the modules from the requirements.txt (pip install -r requirements.txt)
 4. Run the program and open the flask webpage
-5. Click on the register tab and signup then sign in with your new account
+5. Click on the register tab and sign up, then sign in with your new account
-6. Click generate playlist and input your desired artist, your spotify username, and the name of your new playlist
+6. Click Generate Playlist and input your desired artist, your Spotify username, and the name of your new playlist
 7. You will be sent to a new page where you can see all the new songs in your playlist as well as a link to Spotify